With its LA roots and global ambitions, Paul Hastings puts people and performance in balance at the right PH level.

 Berkeley, Columbia, Cornell, Duke, George Washington, Georgetown, Harvard, Michigan, Northwestern, NYU, Penn, Stanford, UCLA, USC, University of Chicago, University of Texas, University of Virginia, Vanderbilt, Yale.

-Recruitment outside of OCIs:
+Recruitment Outside of OCIs:

 Paul Hastings provides numerous opportunities for students to connect with our lawyers throughout the year.
 We sponsor student groups, host panels and events — virtually and on campus — and also offer informational interviews.
 Students interested in learning more about our Summer Associate Program and/or Paul Hastings Fellowship are encouraged to visit the Careers page of our website.

-Our summer program serves as a cornerstone for the recruitment of outstanding associates and the future success of our firm.
+Our summer program serves as a cornerstone for recruiting outstanding associates and the future success of our firm.
 We are fully committed to the professional development and advancement of each summer associate.
 Summer associates are given substantive and challenging work with a variety of lawyers and a realistic view of practicing law at Paul Hastings.
 Our summer associates observe and, when possible, assist in trials, hearings, depositions and negotiations, and participate in client meetings and closings.
 Summer associates can also expect exceptional training and development in a collaborative work environment.

 Social media